 GK: Joel Bats (France)

-Bats was the starting keeper for France during its Euro 1984 campaign and then, the WC Finals in 1986.
-He played first with AJ Auxerre and Paris St.Germain.
-At PSG, he won a league title.
+Bats earned 50 capos.
+He was the starting keeper for France during its Euro 1984 campaign and then, the WC Finals in 1986.
+He played first with Sochaux.
+He later played with Auxerre and Paris St.Germain.
+He spent 7 seasons in Paris.

 GK: Bernard Lama (France)